EM-Creations/Energy-Co-op-Server/README.md

 * Auth0 account
 * [Podman (optional)](https://podman-desktop.io/)

+### Auth0 setup
+1. Create an Auth0 account at [Auth0](https://auth0.com/)
+2. Create a new application in the Auth0 dashboard
+3. Set the callback URL to `http://localhost:8080/login/oauth2/code/okta`
+4. Set the logout URL to `http://localhost:8080`

 ### Installation and development

 1. [Install Java 21+](https://www.azul.com/downloads/?package=jdk#zulu)
 2. Clone a fork of this repository
-3. Update the values in the `src/main/resources/application.yml` file as needed (auth0, api details etc).
+3. Update the values in the `src/main/resources/application.yml` file as needed (okta oauth2 auth0, api details etc).
 4. Build and run all tests
 ```bash
 gradle clean build
 ```
 5. Create a Run Configuration to run the `gradle bootRun` task.
+6. Login to Auth0 by [clicking here](http://localhost:8080/login/oauth2/code/okta)
+7. You can also logout by [clicking here](http://localhost:8080/logout)
-6. Check the server is running by going to the [Swagger UI](http://localhost:8080/swagger-ui/index.html) or the [H2 database console](http://localhost:8080/h2-console/).
+8. Check the server is running by going to the [Swagger UI](http://localhost:8080/swagger-ui/index.html) or the [H2 database console](http://localhost:8080/h2-console/).

 ## Development server